chetanparma1/python_datacamp/course09_manipulating_dataframes_with_pandas/chp02_advanced_indexing.md

 ```
 ##### Comment:
 Well done!
 Notice how New York is excluded by the first operation, and included in the second one.

+## 06. Setting & sorting a MultiIndex
+In the previous exercise, the MultiIndex was created and sorted for you.
+Now, you're going to do this yourself!
+With a MultiIndex, you should always ensure the index is sorted.
+You can skip this only if you know the data is already sorted on the index fields.

+To get started, print the pre-loaded sales DataFrame in the IPython Shell to verify that there is no MultiIndex.

+### Instructions:
+* Create a MultiIndex by setting the index to be the columns ['state', 'month'].
+* Sort the MultiIndex using the .sort_index() method.
+* Print the sales DataFrame.
+This has been done for you, so hit 'Submit Answer' to verify that indeed you have an index with the fields state and month!